LMS Patriot Class 5551 The Unknown Warrior

-No.5551 The Unknown Warrior is a replica LMS Patriot Class steam locomotive which is under construction in the Midland Railway – Butterley's West Shed.
+No.5551 The Unknown Warrior is a replica LMS Patriot Class steam locomotive which is under construction at Tyseley Locomotive Works.

 The locomotive is a replica of the final 'Patriot' class locomotive to be built, No.5551.
 The original locomotive was built in May 1934, and withdrawn in June 1962 (it was scrapped that October).
 Unlike the original engine, which never received a name, the new one will be named "The Unknown Warrior"; the name was chosen by public poll.

 All of the original un-rebuilt LMS Patriot Class locomotives were withdrawn by November 1962 and the whole class was withdrawn by December 1965 with none of the engines (un-rebuilt or rebuilt) surviving into preservation.

 Original engine

 The original 5551/45551 was built at Crewe Works in May 1934 and unlike many other members of its class which were given names, it alongside nine other class members was not named.
 Sheds that it was allocated to over the years included: Crewe North (5A), Carlisle Upperby (12B), Camden (1B), Willesden (1A) and Edge Hill (8A).
 Edge Hill was the last shed it was allocated to, being transferred there in June 1961 and remaining there for twelve months until withdrawal.

 It was also one of thirty four members of its class to be kept in its original unrebuilt condition prior to its final withdrawal in June 1962, its final working life was twenty eight years and one month.
 It was later cut up for scrap in October of the same year at its birthplace Crewe Works.